NAPCORE/NAP-Reference-Architecture/README.md

 - description of update procedures
 - a [website](https://napcore.github.io/NAP-Reference-Architecture/) with latest NRA, FRAME repository and FRAME metamodel as a browseable version .

+## NRA model

+The NRA model is stored as XMI file and as a FRAME toolbox.

+To open the NRA first the toolbox must be loaded into empty EA project and then XMI with the NRA imported to that file.
+Any other sequence will break the stereotypes.

-## Website instructions (MkDocs 4 FRAME)
+## Website with browsable NRA

-The website is stored in /docs folder.
+The website content is stored in /docs folder.

-## Local Installation
+### Local Installation

 Using Python 3.12 and pdm:

 $ pdm install

 Before using the installed mkdocs command, make sure you activate it's virtualenv.

-### Configuration

-There is nothing to configure.

 ### Local development